AEVA Straddle Strategy

 AEVA thesis for this straddle

-The market-implied 1-standard-deviation range for AEVA extends from approximately $18.30 on the downside to $38.40 on the upside.
+The market-implied 1-standard-deviation range for AEVA extends from approximately $16.85 on the downside to $30.25 on the upside.
 A AEVA long straddle is a pure-volatility play: it profits when the underlying moves far enough from the strike in either direction to overcome the combined call plus put debit, regardless of direction.
-Current AEVA IV rank near 31.08% is mid-range against its 1-year distribution, so the IV signal is neutral; the straddle thesis on AEVA should anchor more to the directional view and the expected-move geometry.
-As a Consumer Cyclical name, AEVA options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to AEVA-specific events.
+Current AEVA IV rank near 9.88% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on AEVA at 99.20%.
+As a Technology name, AEVA options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to AEVA-specific events.

 Frequently asked questions

-A straddle on AEVA is the straddle strategy applied to AEVA (stock).
+- A straddle on AEVA is the straddle strategy applied to AEVA (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With AEVA stock trading near $28.35, the strikes shown on this page are snapped to the nearest listed AEVA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AEVA stock at $23.55 on the most recent close, the strikes shown on this page are snapped to the nearest listed AEVA chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the AEVA straddle priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the AEVA straddle priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current AEVA market-implied 1-standard-deviation expected move is approximately 35.46%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The AEVA market-implied 1-standard-deviation expected move in the same options snapshot is approximately 28.44%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.